sdh07/X-Creation-Prompts/Value Message Framework.md

      - **Template 2:** Sections for **Why Stay?**, **Why Evolve?**, and **Why Pay More?** for retention.
   - **(SA)** Adds depth and context for the solution:
      - Translate customer requirements into holistic architectures that leverage multiple service domains to meet strategic objectives.
-     - Work closely with ISME, DE, and CE to align technical components with business goals and contractual
+     - Work closely with ISME, DE, and ED to align technical components with business goals and contractual
      - Identify and promote distinctive features of our offerings, ensuring solutions clearly convey competitive advantages.
   - **(ISME)** Adds depth and context for the industry:
      - Integrates detailed, industry-specific insights and research data to enhance every topic.